zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    not have CCS anymore.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :record_version: TLS version given in the record layer of the message.
+   :param record_version: TLS version given in the record layer of the message.
                    Set to 0 for SSLv2.

-   :content_type: message type as reported by TLS session layer.
+   :param content_type: message type as reported by TLS session layer.
 Not populated for
                  SSLv2.

-   :length: length of the entire message.
+   :param length: length of the entire message.

    .. zeek:see::  ssl_client_hello ssl_established ssl_extension ssl_server_hello
       ssl_alert ssl_heartbeat